muratk5n/thirdwave/en/README.md

 ---

-This satellite system measures Earth's grav field changes to determine water amount under in a location.
+Sat system measures Earth's grav field changes to determine water amount under in a location.
 Smart.

 "[A] NASA team proposed 'weighing' Earth's water by measuring its gravitational force.
 'Newton's laws tell us that anything that has